0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 ## Vault DFI deposit {#vault-deposit}

-Next deposit some DFIs into the generated vault.
+Next, deposit some DFI into the generated vault.

-Only tokens can be deposit into the vault so transfer utxo to token if needed using the command **utxotoaccount {"address":"amount@token"}**: [transaction](https://defiscan.live/transactions/a80da68afc050a0671dd712dd64c044b9416650081f586c6ac13710c1e7ddc55?network=TestNet)
+Only tokens can be deposited into the vault, so transfer UTXO to token if needed using the command **utxotoaccount {"address":"amount@token"}**: [transaction](https://defiscan.live/transactions/a80da68afc050a0671dd712dd64c044b9416650081f586c6ac13710c1e7ddc55?network=TestNet)

 ```
 > utxostoaccount {"tgPJbMNsGzXVBsn57KZGGCZXsF4K88xRGB":"500@DFI"}